 The Truth about Sailing on a Windjammer Cruise

 I enjoy cruising on small luxury ships.
 They are intimate, have unique itineraries and often go where bigger boats cannot dock.
-While windjammer cruises are somewhat similar to these types of trips, I knew that this kind of voyage would be different.
+While a Maine windjammer cruise is somewhat similar to these types of trips, I knew that this kind of voyage would be different.
 What I didn’t realize was just how extraordinary it would be.

-This summer my husband and I embarked on a wine tasting Windjammer Cruise.
-We set sail for four nights on the recently renovated Schooner Ladona.
+A wine tasting Windjammer Cruise is an unparalleled experience.
+The Schooner Ladona offers this each summer.
 She sails out of her home port in Rockland, Maine from May through October.
 With no formal itinerary in place, each day the Captain charts a course, based on the winds and the tide, around the Penobscot Bay.
 Guests can take in the beautiful scenery as they sail along the rugged coast of Maine.
 Days are spent relaxing on the deck, and evenings allow for sipping wine and gourmet meals.

 The Schooner Ladona